What is the Difference Between PhD and Doctorate?

 Individual PhDs (PhD Research Projects)

 Individual PhDs are typically found at European universities and research institutes.
 The ratio of individual to structured format varies from one country to another (for example, individual PhDs contribute to 75% of PhDs in Germany, while the structured format is dominant in France).
 In this format, students usually work with a single main supervisor.
 There are no required coursework requirements for this kind of Ph.D., which gives you more freedom to select your schedule.
 They are typically funded by a research grant won by supervisors and group leaders in academia and research institutes.
-You should apply for a PhD research project position with a supervisor whose experience matches your research interests for an enhanced admission chance.
+You should apply for a Ph.D. research project position with a supervisor whose experience matches your research interests for an enhanced admission chance.

 This model is perfect for self-driven independent researchers who value independence and merely want to focus on their dissertation.
 Depending on the country, field of study, and rate of the student’s research advancement, a full-time funded individual Doctor of Philosophy could last 3 to 4 years.
 The majority of fields, including chemistry, physics, biology, engineering, the humanities, social sciences, and many more, use this model.
 Deep specialization is made possible by an individual Ph.D. position, where students customize their studies to address particular research questions.